The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 Sayulita is always busy no matter when you go and the weather is always warm (sometimes too much).
 But there are times when it is much better to travel to Sayulita, depending on the kind of experience you want to have.

-Here below I will share what is Sayulita like in different time of the year
+Here below, I will share what Sayulita is like at different times of the year.

 May through June